Mallory606/Human-Benchmark/README.md

 you off and you lose one of your 3 lives.
 Score increases with every successful round completed.
 Game ends when you lose 3 lives or complete a round with 20 squares.

+### Typing Game

+This game will randomly choose a passage from 5 possible passages and will display it on the screen.
+Type in the text field on the bottom of the screen and it will compare what you have typed with the given passage.
+If something does not match the given passage, that character on the given passage will change to red.
+If your input is correct, the character will change to green.
+Once your input perfectly matches the given passage, the game will end and it will give you your score of typing speed in words per minute.